Normandie Heights, Pasadena, California: Education

 Normandie Heights is served by Longfellow and Altadena Elementary Schools, Eliot Middle School, and Muir and Pasadena High Schools.
 St. Elizabeth Parish School draws many children from the Normandie Heights neighborhood.

 The neighborhood is equidistant between the California Institute of Technology campus and Caltech/NASA's Jet Propulsion Laboratory.

 Transportation

 Normandie Heights was once served by the Mount Lowe Railway, which terminated at Lake Avenue and Calaveras Street, as well as the North Lake and East Washington lines of the Red Car trolley system.

-Normandie Heights is currently served by Metro Local lines 256 and 662.
-The neighborhood is also served by Pasadena ARTS routes 20, 31, and 32.
+Normandie Heights is currently served by Metro Local line 662.
+The neighborhood is also served by Pasadena Transit routes 20, 31, 32 and 33.

 Government

 Normandie Heights is split between Pasadena City Council District 1, represented by Tyron Hampton, District 3, represented by John J. Kennedy, and District 5, represented by Jessica Rivas.